kcyu2014/bcnn_kyu/README.md

 1. And type ``>> run_experiments()`` on the MATLAB command line.
 The results with be saved in the `opts.resultPath`.

 ### Implementation details
+Asymmetric bcnn model is implemented using two networks whose feature outputs are bilinearly combined followed by a shallow network for normalization and computing softmax loss.
+This implementation runs forwoad and backward passing through two networks separatey.
+You can find the detail in `bcnn_train()`.

+When using the same network to extract both features, the symmetric bcnn models is implemented in a single network architecture consisting of `bilinearpool`, `sqrt`, and `l2norm` on the top of `convolutional` layer.
+This implementation is about twice fast and memory efficient than asymmetric implementaion.

 The code for bilinear CNN is implemented in the following MATLAB functions:

 1. `vl_bilinearnn()	`: This function extends `vl_simplenn()` of the MatConvNet library to include the bilinear layers (See function for details).